jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 ## How I Build Simulations

 My goal when designing a simulation is for it to mimic the real-world in the ways that matter.
 It has to feel real, even when the subject matter of the simulation is obviously fantastical.
-For my purposes, I build worlds full of adventurers, potions, and dragons.
 But the data feels real otherwise.

 Fake data often looks fake to me.